The Faceless Ones

 Me: I am serious.
 And stop calling her Shirley!

 Sue: What a shame.
 She’d have been great.
-So I guess Ben and Polly are back then.
-It’s about time, I suppose.
+So Ben and Polly are back instead, then.

-When Ben and Polly realise that they arrived back on Earth on exactly the same day they left it – 20th July 1966, to be precise – Sue isn’t happy at all.
+Ben and Polly suddenly realise they’ve arrived on Earth the same day they left it back in The War Machines.

 Sue: As if!
-I’m not happy about that at all.
-That’s just poor scriptwriting.
+I’m not having that.
+That’s poor scriptwriting.
 It’s too much of a coincidence.

-When the Doctor bids farewell to Ben, he tells him to become an Admiral.
-When he bids farewell to Polly, he instructs her to look after Ben.
+When the Doctor bids farewell to Ben, he tells him to become an admiral.
+When he bids farewell to Polly, he tells her to look after Ben.

-Sue: A sexist pig to the end.
-It’s like a totally different writer stepped in at this point, the script has gone from very good to very annoying.
+Sue: It’s as if a totally different writer has stepped in at this point, because the script has gone from very good to very annoying.
 I’m surprised the Doctor didn’t tell Polly to get married and have lots of babies.

 Sue: Not really.
 I got by without them for three episodes, so why grieve over them now?

-Sue: I really liked that one.
-The plot was a little convoluted – it could have been a lot shorter – but it was very interesting.
-And I finally feel as if I’m watching Doctor Who.
+Sue: I really enjoyed that.
+The plot was a bit convoluted – it could have been a lot shorter – but it was very interesting.
+And I finally feel like I’m watching proper Doctor Who.

 8/10